-In 1960, the Methodist Church purchased the remaining land of about 16 acres from Peter Hill at a cost of £5,400.
+remaining land of about 16 acres from Peter Hill at a cost of £5,400.

-The Thornton's purchased a display house on the new Clevedon Estate and lived there until about 1960 when they moved out of the area.
+The Thornton's purchased the display house on the new Clevedon Estate and lived there until about 1960 when they moved out of the area.

 In 1961, a dining hall and recreation room were relocated to Clevedon.
 These were also transported from the Eildon Dam site.
-The recreation room was officially opened by the President of the Methodist Conference Centre,
+The recreation room was officially opened by the President of the Methodist Conference Centre, Reverent G. D. Brinacombe.